i-christian/pgqueue/README.md

 It is designed to be **simple**, **safe**, and **easy to reason about**, using only PostgreSQL and standard SQL.

 > ⚠️ **Project status**
-> This is primarily a **learning project**, created to explore how background job queues work internally.
+> This is primarily a **learning project**, which I have created to explore how background job queues work internally.
-> That said, pgqueue aims to follow solid, production-style patterns and is suitable for real-world experimentation and small-to-medium workloads.
+> That aside, pgqueue aims to follow solid, production-style patterns and is suitable for real-world experimentation and small-to-medium workloads.

 ---